jedavies-dev/kiss-ppc64le/README.md

 You should check this repo out to your machine then add it to your KISS_PATH such that it appears first, e.g.:

-    export KISS_PATH=/home/myuser/kiss-ppc64le/repo:[your other repos]
+    export KISS_PATH=/home/myuser/kiss-ppc64le/repo:/home/myuser/kiss-ppc64le/community:[your other repos]

-This repo contains packages which also exist in the main KISS repo.
+This repo contains packages which also exist in the main KISS repos.
 However if this repo is specified first in your KISS_PATH, this means that the powerpc version of the package will be built instead of the x86 version.

 You can then install the package as normal with "kiss i ...".